-It is worth noting that although hemispatial neglect has been identified in both touch and audition (see Gainotti, 2010 for a review).
-Furthermore, although difficulties in audition and touch appear to be more prevalent in the left side of space, auditory lateral biases are generally not as severe as in the visual domain (see Gainotti, 2010; Soroker, Calamaro and Myslobodsky.
+It is worth noting that although hemispatial neglect has been identified in both touch and audition, auditory lateral biases are generally not as substantial as in the visual domain (see Gainotti, 2010; Soroker, Calamaro and Myslobodsky.
 1995).
 Many patients with visual neglect do not display auditory neglect (Heilman & Valenstein, 1972; Sinnet, Juncadella, Rafal, Azanon & Soto-Faraco, 2007).
 Overall, auditory neglect is less frequently observed than visual neglect, and shows a more mixed pattern of lateralisation, which might relate to the nature of acoustic wave propagation and the neural apparatus used to transmit sound to the cortical regions (Deouell, Bentin and Soroker, 2000).
 Nevertheless, auditory neglect clearly does exist, which suggests that auditory pseudoneglect should exist.
 Furthermore, studies examining the relationship between the systematic directional errors found in auditory and visual neglect have found a significant correlation between the two conditions (see Clarke & Thiran, 2004 for a review), which might suggest shared mechanisms underpin the phenomenon in both modalities.

-So far no comparison of performance in neurologically intact participants on line bisection tasks across auditory, tactile and visual stimuli has been conducted.
+So far, no comparison of performance in neurologically intact participants on line bisection tasks across auditory, tactile and visual stimuli has been conducted.
 Direct comparison of results across modalities is hampered by differences in methodology (Gainotti, 2010).
-The majority of research in touch and in bisection of mental representations (e.g. Longo & Lourenco, 2007) have made use of tasks that can be considered to be based on methods of adjustment (i.e. the participant attempts to directly or indirectly identify the middle of an interval).
+The majority of research in touch and in bisection of mental representations (e.g. Longo & Lourenco, 2007) have made use of tasks that can be considered to be based on methods of adjustment.
 It may be that method of adjustment tasks may invoke more representational processing than forced choice tasks, given the requirement to produce an absolute versus a categorical response.
-The aims of the present research were threefold: to employ a method of adjustment paradigm in audition that was analogous to those used in vision and touch, with all tasks carried out in peripersonal space; to determine if there was a clear deviation from centre in an auditory line bisection task and the overall direction of this bias.
+The aims of the present research were threefold.
+First, to employ a method of adjustment paradigm in audition that was analogous to those used in vision and touch, with all tasks carried out within peripersonal space (i.e. ‘within the distance at which an object can be reached by the subject’s hand without moving his/her trunk’: Cardinali, Brozzoli & Farnè, 2009).
+Second, to determine if there was a clear deviation from centre in an auditory line bisection task and the overall direction of this bias.
 The third aim was to extend findings from brain-damaged individuals and neuroimaging studies by providing the first within participant comparison of behavioural performance across auditory, tactile and visual modalities in neurologically typical individuals.

-This research examined pseudoneglect across audition, touch and vision, and in addition whether there were notable differences between or relationships in bias across modalities.
+This research examined pseudoneglect across audition, touch and vision, and in addition investigated whether there were notable differences between or relationships in bias across modalities.
 Based on both the neuropsychological evidence on hemispatial neglect, as well as limited evidence of differences between perceptual and representational pseudoneglect, it seems unlikely that attentional control operates using a truly supramodal representation, which would be evidenced by not only deviations in the same direction, but strong correlations between performance across all three modalities.
-Instead it seems likely that there may be some similar and some independent processes.
+Instead it seems likely that there may be some common and some independent processes.
 If this is the case, the precise pattern of these relationships should tell us something about the relative importance of amodal vs. modality specific processes to pseudoneglect.

 2. Methods